-The IP addresses of the other IOLINK SOHO Ethernet bridge/routers must be entered manually each time you wish to make a connection.
-The IP address of another bridge/router may be mapped to a name to simplify the connection process.
-Each IOLINK SOHO Ethernet bridge/router may have a different set of names for corresponding IP addresses.
-Refer to the Remote Access Set-Up Menu for more information on adding names to the bridge/router.
+The IP address of another bridge/router may be assigned a name to simplify the connection process.
+Telnet connection to the other IOLINK-CENTRAL bridge/touter may be established by entering either the name or the IP address of that router.
+Refer to the Remote Site Set-Up Menu (under Configuration / WAN Set-UP) for more information on adding names to the bridge/router.